aprsworld/http-qp/README.md

 - message
 -- 1 to n bytes of 8-bit data

+## Acknowledgement protocol

+HTTP server will return with a `200` or `204` HTTP status code if message or array of messages was received.
+Upon receipt of this code, http-qp shall not transmit these message(s) again to this server.
+This is considered successful transmission.

+Any other response shall be considered unsuccessful and shall be reported with output message to stderr.

+## Error handling

+In the event of a non-recoverable error, http-qp will exit with a non-zero return code.
+No attempt will be made to preserve queued messages.

 ## Notes to programmer

+- APRS World uses `getopt(3)` and related `unistd.h` routines for argument evaluation.

 - See nmeaReader.c (https://github.com/aprsworld/nmeaReader/blob/master/nmeaReader.c) for sample program with alarm handling, socket, getopt(3) command line argument parsing